 I am a person that can very easily see connections between subjects.
 So I will show you some obvious similarities between panic attacks and Parkinson’s tremor.

 So, my claim is that your threshold for a lot of things are lowered as you get older, including the threshold for you to shake when you are anxious or excited.

-A lot of Parkinson’s posts are about how to deal with the anxiety.
+A lot of Parkinson’s posts are about how to deal with anxiety.
 So instead of thinking that Parkinson’s give you anxiety, think instead that anxiety gave you the Parkinson’s tremor.

-But have a look on my arguments and find your own opinion.
-I hope that you agree as everyone know that anxiety can be healed.
+But have a look at my arguments and find your own opinion.
+I hope that you agree as everyone knows that anxiety can be healed.

 Below is a video with a man with a panic attack.

 To me, it looks like tremor symptoms.

 Below a guy telling (no video) about The Fight, Flight or Freeze Response.

-Especially listen to what he is telling about freeze.
-To me it sounds exactly as he is talking about the Parkinson’s freeze.
+Especially listen to what he is telling about freeze stress response.
+To me, it sounds exactly as he is talking about the Parkinson’s freeze.

 He has the advice to reduce speed in everything you do.
 Slowness is the speed of “safe situations”, speed is for getting away from dangerous situations.

 In MY perspective, Parkinson’s disease and anxiety can be treated in the same ways.

 My way is to treat the root causes to the anxiety.
 Most often it will be removing old traumas.
 It can take a few sessions or a lot depending on your problems.
 I have helped one Parkinson person reducing his stress and he had only a few traumas and has reduced medicine with 1/3.
-And I am in the middle of helping one where it takes longer time, but symptoms are reducing as the stress get smaller.
+And I am in the middle of helping one where it takes a longer time, but symptoms are reducing as the stress gets smaller.

 Below is a man telling about with his tips on how to avoid panic attacks.
 Find 3 situations in your daily day and try out a couple of them.
 Please tell me the success stories so I can spread the word.